FatimahAlzhrani/pdsnd_github/README.md

 # US Bikeshare Data Analysis Project for Udacity Nanodegree

 ## Date Created
-6st Sep21
+6th Sep 21

 ## Description
-In this project, we wrote a `code` that takes in raw input to create an _interactive experience_ in the terminal to compare a variety of **_descriptive statistics_** of the **bike-share** system usage between three large cities in the United States: Chicago, New York City, and Washington.
-We used data provided by Motivate, a bike-sharing system provider for many major cities in the United States.
+In this project, we wrote a `code` that takes in raw `input` to create an _interactive experience_ in the terminal to compare a variety of **_descriptive statistics_** of the **bike-share** system usage between three large cities in the United States: Chicago, New York City, and Washington.
+We used data provided by [Motivate](https://www.motivateco.com/), a bike-sharing system provider for many major cities in the United States.

 ## Project Data